 CORPORATE GOVERNANCE REPORT

-The report on Corporate Governance along with a certificate from the Practicing CompanySecretary on its compliance for the Financial Year 2015-16 as per Regulation 34(3) readwith Schedule V of the SEBI (LODR) Regulations 2015 forms part of this Annual Report andannexed to this Report.
+The report on Corporate Governance along with a certificate from the Practicing CompanySecretary on its compliance for the Financial Year 2019-20 as per Regulation 34(3) readwith Schedule V of the SEBI (LODR) Regulations 2015 forms part of the Annual Report.

 | ||Ghanshyambhai A. Thakkar |